fkoulen/pacman-themed-iot-cuckoo-clock/docs/web/database.md

 # Database

-> Your database should be well documented.
-On your portfolio you describe how your database is designed and how it
-> works.
-You include a diagram of your database made in MySQL Workbench.

-- [x] The database is normalized into a correct relation database.
-Tool: MySQL Workbench
-- [x] All the tables in the database have a logical and correct primary key.
-- [x] The structure of all the columns and tables is in such way that there is no data saved in a wrong format.
-- [x] The build script of your MySQL Database should be stores as .sql files in your portfolio website with detailed instructions on how to use.

 ## Creating the database

 The build script is a SQL script that creates the database called `iot` and the tables called `appointment` and